 The storage representation for interfacing with external constructs can cause unexpected results.
 Byte orders may be in little-endian or big-endian format and unknowingly switching between the two can unexpectedly alter values.

 6.3.2 Guidance to language users

+In addition to the general advice of TR 24772-1 clause 6.3.5:

 Only use bitwise operators on unsigned integer values as the results of some bitwise operations on signed integers are implementation defined.